 - People, urbanisation and the economy

-- People, cities and diversity
+- People, place and power

 - People, power and territory

-- People, the environment and development
+- People, food and sustainability

 Assessment is 50% internal (on-going during the semester) and 50% external (final examination)